maxbla/gel-o/README.md

 ```
 Compile the source.
 You need a rust toolchain and cargo.
 ```
-cargo build --release
+cargo build --release --example delay
 ```
 Run the produced binary with root privledges
 ```
-sudo ./target/release/gel-o [number of ms to delay]
+sudo ./target/release/examples/delay [number of ms to delay]
 ```

 ## TODO
-- monitor filesystem for new devices, and add delay to them too (probably using inotify)
+- [x] monitor filesystem for new devices, and add delay to them too (probably using inotify)
-- add tests
+- [ ] add tests
-### Stretch
-- Create serializable event struct that can get around ownership issues with libevdev
+- [ ] Create serializable event struct that sidesteps ownership issues with libevdev